True-North-Intelligent-Algorithms/napari-easy-augment-batch-dl/docs/load_and_label.md

 ## Preparation

-Prior to startingwith this plugin, put the images you want to work with in a project directory.
+Prior to using this plugin, put the images you want to work with in a project directory as shown below.

 ![Project Directory](images/project_dir_start.png)